 Sophia Tang

 Hi!
-I’m a third-year undergraduate student at the University of Pennsylvania conducting research at the intersection of ML and biological discovery!
-Aside from research, I’m also a dual degree student studying computer science and business in the Jerome Fisher Program in Management & Technology.
+I am a third-year undergraduate student at the University of Pennsylvania conducting research in generative ML for scientific discovery.
+Aside from research, I study computer science and statistics in the Jerome Fisher Program in Management & Technology.

-I’m part of the Chatterjee Lab, developing theoretical ML frameworks for biological design, and the Mitchell Lab, designing lipid nanoparticle (LNP)-based delivery vehicles to transport mRNA across the blood-brain barrier.
-Working across two labs has taught me so much about both the computational and wet-lab sides of bioengineering research, which you can explore on my publications page.
+Currently, I’m part of the Chatterjee Lab, developing theoretical ML frameworks for biological design, and the Mitchell Lab, designing lipid nanoparticle (LNP)-based delivery vehicles to transport mRNA across the blood-brain barrier.

-One of my favourite aspects of research is gaining a deep understanding of the theory behind the mechanisms governing the algorithms or biological processes that I study.
-To share this interest, I began writing in-depth technical guides on my Substack, Alchemy Bio.
+I also write technical articles on my Substack, Alchemy Bio.
 My most read article, “A Complete Guide to Spherical Equivariant Graph Transformers” is a 2.5-hour long read breaking down the mathematics and physics underlying the structural deep learning architectures for molecules and proteins.

 If you’re also passionate about any of these topics, I would love to connect via LinkedIn or X.